AI7BQ/nodographer/README.md

 - **`ConfigManager`**: Configuration loading and validation
 - **`NodeInfo`**: Data class for node state
-- **`DatabaseAdapter`**: Abstract base for async DB operations
+- **`DatabaseAdapter`**: Abstract base for async DB operations**
-  - `MySQLAdapter`: MySQL/MariaDB implementation
+- **`MySQLAdapter`**: MySQL/MariaDB implementation
-  - `SQLiteAdapter`: SQLite implementation
+- **`SQLiteAdapter`**: SQLite implementation
 - **`NodePoller`**: Individual node HTTP polling
 - **`MeshPollingDaemon`**: Main coordinator for all polling operations

 ### Data Flow

-**First Run (Full Speed)**
+When meshmapPoller is started (or launched with the --once flag), the first pass for both MTR probing and node data fetching is performed at full speed in parallel.
+Subsequent passes are rate limited to reduce bursts of network traffic.

+***Determine Hop Count to Each Node***
-1. Fetch network topology from nodelistNode
+ 1. Fetch network topology from localnode.local.mesh
-2. Build list of all nodes with hop counts
+ 2. Add new nodes to the database
+ 3. Delete old nodes from the database
+ 4. Concurrently execute lightweight MTR test to all nodes in the database
-3. Update database with topology
+ 5. Update database with results

+***Fetch JSON Data from Each Node***
-4. Poll all nodes in parallel (no rate limiting)
+ 6. Concurrently fetch JSON data from all nodes in the database
-5. Calculate link distances and bearings
+ 7. Update database with results
-6. Generate JSON data files for web interface and API
+ 8. Generate JSON data files for frontend and API
-7. If `--once` flag is set then exit
+ 9. If `--once` flag is set then exit
-8. Goto step 9

-**Subsequent Runs (Rate Limited)**

- 9. Fetch network topology from nodelistNode
-10. Build list of all nodes with hop counts
-11. Update database with topology
-12. Poll all nodes in parallel (rate limited)
-13. Calculate link distances and bearings
-14. Generate JSON data files for web interface and API
-15. Goto step 9
+10. Goto step 1

 ### Timezone Handling